njablonski/ExeniaCampaign/README.md

 ### Fuel

 The objective of the Exenia Campaign is to collect enough Coaxium hyperdrive fuel from the Black Sun Refineries to return both of your team's carriers to the known galaxy.
-Fuel is collected by carriers or fighter wings that control Refineries during the _Resource Collection_ phase of a strategic turn.
+Fuel is collected by Carriers or Starfighter Wings that control Refineries during the _Resource Collection_ phase of a strategic turn.

-Fuel can be spent during the _Carrier Movement_ phase of a strategic turn to increase your carrier's hyperdrive speed, allowing to to move an additional hex.
+Fuel can be spent during the _Carrier Movement_ phase of a strategic turn to increase your carrier's hyperdrive speed, which allows it to move an additional hex.

 ### Supply

 Supply represents various consumable resources.
 The forces in the Exenia Campaign are far away from typical Rebel or Imperial supply lines, and must be judicious about their use of scarce supplies.
-Additional supplies can be gathered by carriers or fighter wings that control Fabricator Outposts during the _Resource Collection_ phase of a strategic turn.
+Additional supplies can be gathered by Carriers or Starfighter Wings that control Fabricator Outposts during the _Resource Collection_ phase of a strategic turn.

 In the _Battle Resolution_ phase of a strategic turn, players can spend supply on _Ordnance_ and _Personnel_ to allow their starfighters to take additional upgrades.